Akib-Tech/code-automator/README.md

 # code-automator
 Helps get the correct html code for common names of website page section.
 This program is written both with Javascript and remodified with JAVA

-The only recognized features are logo , link-list , list , link , nav , title ,list , search without case sensitivity.
-But must be spelt the same was as it is here.
+The only recognized features are logo , link-list , list , link , nav , title ,list , search without case insensitivity, but must be spelt the same was as it is here.

 # How to use the Javascript aspect:
 The application works with restrictions on how to ask question.